Breathing gas: Diving gas blending

-Gas blending (or gas mixing) of breathing gases for diving is the filling of gas cylinders with non-air breathing gases.
+Gas blending (or gas mixing) of breathing gases for diving is the filling of gas cylinders with non-air breathing gas mixtures.

 Filling cylinders with a mixture of gases has dangers for both the filler and the diver.
 During filling there is a risk of fire due to use of oxygen and a risk of explosion due to the use of high-pressure gases.
 The composition of the mix must be safe for the depth and duration of the planned dive.
 If the concentration of oxygen is too lean the diver may lose consciousness due to hypoxia and if it is too rich the diver may develop oxygen toxicity.
 The concentration of inert gases, such as nitrogen and helium, are planned and checked to avoid nitrogen narcosis and decompression sickness.

 Methods used include batch mixing by partial pressure or by mass fraction, and continuous blending processes.
 Completed blends are analysed for composition for the safety of the user.
 Gas blenders may be required by legislation to prove competence if filling for other persons.